volumio/volumio-plugins/plugins/audio_interface/FusionDsp/readme.md

 - A 15 bands graphic equalizer
 - Or a 2x15 bands graphic equalizer
 - Or a Parametric equalizer with :
-    - Up to 50 bands (peaking, lowshelf, highshelf, lowpass, highpass, notch)
+    - Up to 50 bands (peaking, lowshelf, highshelf, lowpass, highpass, notch, Linkwitz)
     - Equalizer scope for each band (L, R, L+R)
     - More than 3800 variant of headphones EQ from AutoEQ !
 [AutoEq](https://github.com/jaakkopasanen/AutoEq)
     - import for local EQ file (must be in /data/INTERNAL/FusionDsp/peq/)